LetSWICrypt - HTTPS Servers with Prolog

 Doing it all manually

-control over all aspects of the server, including those that cannot be
+aspects of the server, including those that cannot be specified as

 specified as ssl(+Options).